-Sun, Aug 7: Fly to Portland, Maine, one of America’s “happiest seaside towns,” according to Coastal Livingmagazine.
-Transfer to Kennebunkport for lunch on your own at Kennebunkport’s Dock Square on the Kennebunk River.
+Sun, Aug 6: Fly to Portland, Maine, one of America’s “happiest seaside towns,” according to Coastal Living magazine.
+Transfer to Kennebunkport for lunch at Kennebunkport’s Dock Square on the Kennebunk River.
 Next, enjoy a narrated walking tour with a local guide before returning to Portland’s waterfront to check in to the hotel for one night.
 Enjoy a free evening on your own.

-Thu, Aug 11: Enjoy a Windjammer Cruise aboard a majestic 151-foot, 4-masted schooner.
+Thu, Aug 10: Today an exhilarating Windjammer Cruise awaits as you climb aboard a majestic 151-foot, 4-masted schooner.
 Then the day is free to further explore Bar Harbor.
 Tonight, enjoy a Farewell Lobsterbake Dinner.
 (B,D)